The best lightbox for tracing and drawing

 When choosing a lightbox for drawing and tracing you need to consider how you intend to use it and your art setup.
 For example, think about size and dimensions of the lightbox and how you will use it - at a desk or will you take it on your travels?
 With this in mind, also consider how it's powered, some on my list for example, like the Cricut Brightpad Go can be charged and used remotely.

 Now consider the luminosity of the display itself.
-The best lightboxes are bright and simple, but some of the good ones on my list also have a number of brightness features so you can set the lightbox to the conditions you're working in, such as direct or indirect light.
+The best lightboxes are bright and simple, but some of the good ones on my list also have several brightness features so you can set the lightbox to the conditions you're working in, such as direct or indirect light.
 Around 1500-3000 Lux is ideal, as the higher brightness will show through two layers of paper or thick paper, and even cloth material.

 Color temperature is measured in Kelvins and this details the level of brightness, as mentioned above a lightbox with the option to switch between brightness is handy.
 One advantage of a lightbox with a 6500k brightness is it can replicate daylight and is good for SAD while an even higher brightness of 9000k can improve concentration.

 Finally, consider the quality of the lightbox.
-There are many generic and mass produced lightboxes around with cheap components, in my list I've chosen devices from brands I use and know, such as Cricut, Daylight Company, Huion and Artograph that offer well-made lightboxes to last and are safe.
+There are many generic and mass-produced lightboxes around with cheap components, in my list I've chosen devices from brands I use and know, such as Cricut, Daylight Company, Huion and Artograph that offer well-made lightboxes to last and are safe.

 How we review the best lightboxes